Willis Reed: New York Knicks (1964–1974)

-The team continued to struggle for a few years while adding good players through trades and the draft.
-Dick McGuire was replaced as coach with Red Holzman, midway through the 1967–68 season.
-The Knicks had gone 15–22 under McGuire; Holzman steered them to a 28–17 finish.
-In 1968, New York's record was 43–39, its first winning record since the 1958–59 season.
+For a few years, the Knicks struggled while adding valuable players through trades and drafts.
+Midway through the 1967–68 season, Dick McGuire was replaced as coach with Red Holzman.
+The Knicks had accumulated a 15–22 record under McGuire but then in the part of the season that Holzman led them achieved a 28–17 record, for a 43–39 season, its first winning record since the 1958–59 season.

-Reed continued to make annual appearances in the NBA All-Star Game.
-By this time, he was playing power forward, to make room for Walt Bellamy.
-Reed averaged 11.6 rebounds in 1965–66 and 14.6 in 1966–67, both top 10 marks in the league.
-By the latter season, he had adjusted to the nuances of his new position, averaging 20.9 points to rank eighth in the NBA.
+Reed continued to be selected annually for the NBA All-Star Game.
+By that time he was playing as a power forward to open up the center position for Walt Bellamy.
+Reed averaged 11.6 rebounds in 1965–66 and 14.6 in 1966–67, both ranked top 10-best in the league.
+He averaged 20.9 points in the latter season.